marko-js/marko/README.md

 </div>
 ```

-You can also choose to leave the value of `w-bind` empty.
+You can also choose to leave the value of the `w-bind` attribute empty.
 If the value of `w-bind` is empty then `marko-widgets` will search for a widget module by first checking to see if `widget.js` exists and then `index.js`.
 Example:

 ```html
 <div class="my-component" w-bind>